Best Cheap Health Insurance in California for 2026

 If you'd rather have more flexibility about the doctors you use, choose Blue Cross Blue Shield instead of Kaiser.

-Sharp Health Plan is the second-best health insurance company in California because it has high customer satisfaction and affordable rates.
-However, Sharp is only available in San Diego.
+Sharp Health Plan is the second-best health insurance company in California because it has high customer satisfaction and affordable rates starting at $475 per month, before discounts.
+However, you can only get a Sharp plan if you live in San Diego.

 Blue Cross of California: Best for flexibility about your doctors